turingschool/curriculum/tutorials/web_services/soap.markdown

 # Consuming SOAP with Savon

-In the Rails world we don't do enough to coordinate our Rails apps with external applications.
-We just saw how to get started with ActiveResource and REST, that's the preferred method of interaction in the Ruby world.

-But sometimes you've got to use SOAP.
+Sometimes you've got to use SOAP.
 Let's take a look at the Savon gem and how it allows us to interact with SOAP services.

 ## Savon